lyfz-1/Additional-experiments-of-data-share/README.md

 ## (Reviewer #404A->Q2)

+**Q: Why did the authors use GitHub API rather than clone the repositories?
+Any benefits?**

+A: We are very sorry for the misrepresentation in the paper.
+In fact, for data collection, we first cloned the Java repositories that meet the requirements, and then used the git library, a Python library, to obtain the commit list.
 The corresponding script for data collection and cleaning can be found in our open source package: [lyfz-1/data-share: Anonymous data share for ASE 2024. (github.com)](https://github.com/lyfz-1/data-share)

 ## (Reviewer #404A->Q3) and (Reviewer #404B->Q1)

+**(Reviewer #404A->Q3): Why did the authors focus on learning-based models rather than LLMs?**

+**(Reviewer #404B->Q1): Why did you choose these models and not more recent LLMs in the evaluation?**

-We added experiments on two other recent LLMs (GPT4o-mini and Llama3-70B):
+A: We added experiments on two other recent LLMs (GPT4o-mini and Llama3-70B):

 |            LLM            |  Prompt  |  BLEU_M2  | BLEU_M3  | BLEU_DC  |  ROUGE-L  |  METEOR   |
 | :-----------------------: | :------: | :-------: | :------: | :------: | :-------: | :-------: |